 In a state or federal election, every employee has the right to be excused from work to vote on Election Day without penalty or loss of salary or wages as per Minnesota Statute 204C.04.

-You are welcome to bring a relative, friend or neighbor with you to help you as long as that person is not your employer, your union representative and is not on the ballot.
+You are welcome to bring a relative, friend or neighbor with you to help you as long as that person is not your employer or your union representative.
 The person you bring with you can help you in all parts of the voting process, including in the voting booth; however, helpers can only physically mark ballots for up to three voters in an election.
 In addition, they are not allowed to make choices for you, share how you vote with others or try to influence you to vote a certain way.
 If you have someone help you mark your ballot, you are welcome to show your ballot privately to an election judge to check that it is correctly marked.

-The Absentee Voting room at the New Brighton Community Center and the polls on Election Day are equipped with ballot marking devices that can mark a ballot for you.
+All Absentee / Early Voting Centers and the polls on Election Day are equipped with ballot marking devices that can mark a ballot for you.
 It gives you privacy if you cannot or choose not to vote using a pen.
-These ballot marking devices can help you”
+These ballot marking devices can help you:

 You may also ask election judges for assistance.
 Election officials are happy to work together to assist with: